James Marcel SnyderMarch 17, 1920 ~ May 9, 2017 (age 97)

 On March 27, 2007, at the request of the Grand Lodge of Oregon, Harbor City Lodge No. 318 F. & A. M., Melbourne, awarded LTC Snyder a 50-year pin denoting 50 years of service as a Master Mason.
 He was also a Rotarian for more than 25 years.

 One example of his many overseas experiences involved the 1972 May Day Parade in Moscow, USSR.
 The parade route for one of the groups of marchers came very close to the Snyder residence, so they decided to join it.
 At one point, their group stopped to permit another group to enter the parade route ahead of them.
 A member of their group took out a violin and began to play Russian dance music.
 Immediately the marchers became dancers, and they entertained the crowd watching the parade for about 20 minutes.
 The continuation of the parade went fine until they reached the bridge over the Moscow River by the Kremlin.
 There Soviet Police invited the Snyders to depart the parade as only Soviet Citizens could march through Red Square that day.
 Not wanting to create an international incident, the Snyders accepted the invitation graciously.
 It was fun.

-LTC Snyder was a longtime member of the Faith Viera Lutheran Church where a memorial service will be held.
-The date/time of this service has not yet been scheduled.
+LTC Snyder was a longtime member of the Faith Viera Lutheran Church where a memorial service will be held.at 11:00 A.M., Saturday, August 12, 2017.
 Interment will be at Arlington National Cemetery.

 In lieu of flowers, contributions may be made to the Shriners’ Hospital for Children, 2900 Rocky Point Road, Tampa, FL 33607.